aravind-reddy-dandu/Speed_Dating_Analysis/README.md

 # Speed_Dating_Analysis

-Analysis on Spped Dating data collected from many particpants to find trends in data, attributes contributing to a match.
+Analysis on Speed Dating data collected from many particpants to find trends in data, attributes contributing to a match.

 Topics analysed: